ArguMentor: Augmenting User Experiences with Counter-Perspectives: Introduction

-To address these issues, we present ArguMentor, a human-AI collaboration system that enriches the reading experience of opinion pieces by highlighting claims and generating counter-arguments to help users formulate more robust, nuanced views on important societal issues.
+To address these issues, we present ArguMentor,\footnote{We will release the ArguMentor system as open source software and the articles used if this paper is accepted.} a human-AI collaboration system that enriches the reading experience of opinion pieces by highlighting claims and generating counter-arguments to help users formulate more robust, nuanced views on important societal issues.
 ArguMentor provides two types of support: passive and active.
-The system provides passive support by automatically highlighting main claims in the original text, generating counter-arguments for them, and providing a context based summary for the overall text.
-ArguMentor provides active support by allowing users to interact with the system by accessing the Q\&A bot (that answers user questions pertaining to the text), a DebateMe feature (an agent that users can argue any side of the piece with), and a highlighting trigger window (where users can highlight a word or passage for its definition or context).
-We derived these features from a preliminary study of news readers and debaters, which illuminated key challenges and potential features and informed our design goals.
+The system provides \textit{passive} support by automatically highlighting main claims in the original text, generating counter-arguments for them, and providing a context based summary for the overall text.
+ArguMentor provides \textit{active} support by allowing users to interact with the system by accessing the Q\&A bot (that answers user questions pertaining to the text), a DebateMe feature (an agent that users can argue any side of the piece with), and a highlighting trigger window (where users can highlight a word or passage for its definition or context).
+We derived these features from a preliminary study of news readers, which illuminated key challenges and potential features and informed our design goals.

 We evaluated ArguMentor via a within-subjects experiment (N=24).
-We found that, compared to the baseline, ArguMentor was able to help participants generate more claims, boost their memory for those claims, and even changed participants' opinions.
-In summary, the contributions of this paper are as follows: \begin{itemize} \item We propose an opinion article reading tool ArguMentor that augments user experience with AI-generated counter-arguments, a debate bot, and a question answering bot. \item We demonstrate the effectiveness of ArguMentor via a within-subjects experiment with 24 participants. \item We provide insights and design considerations for future similar tools. \end{itemize}
+We found that, compared to the baseline, ArguMentor was able to help participants generate more claims and counter-arguments, boost their memory for those claims, and even gain better critical thinking skills.
+Follow-up interviews showed how this system aids those with lesser vocabulary or reading skills, where reading an article is more challenging.
+In summary, the contributions of this paper are as follows: \begin{itemize} \item We propose an opinion article reading tool, ArguMentor, that augments the user experience with tailored AI-generated counter-arguments, a debate bot, and a question answering bot. \item We demonstrate the effectiveness of ArguMentor via a within-subjects experiment with 24 participants. \item We provide insights and design considerations for future similar tools to enhance critical thinking. \end{itemize}